-To access a published solution, open web browser software, type the IP address of the FileMaker Server deployment followed by /fmi/webd, and press Return or Enter.
-See "Accessing a FileMaker WebDirect solution" on page 29.
+To access a published solution, open a web browser, type the IP address of the FileMaker Server deployment followed by /fmi/webd, and press Enter or Return.
+See "Accessing a FileMaker WebDirect solution" on page 28.

 Testing your database without a network connection